fabrylab/clickpoints/docs/installation.rst

     ``hg clone https://bitbucket.org/fabry_biophysics/clickpoints``

-To install the package with all dendencies, go to the folder where ClickPoints has been downloaded (e.g. C:\Software\clickpoints) and execute:
+To install the package with all dependencies, go to the folder where ClickPoints has been downloaded (e.g. C:\Software\clickpoints) and execute:

-    ``python install_requirements_with_conda.py``
+    ``pip install -e .``

 in the downloaded repository directory.
 Then execute the command